mulviproulx/J-K-Wedding/README.md

 - Seattle has the [*most expensive uber rides in the country.*](https://www.kiro7.com/news/local/seattle-has-most-expensive-uber-rides-us-study-finds/JTNS5URATBFSLAH4K7ADS4MNBQ/).
 Consider the price of renting a car if you intend on making multiple journeys/seeing the sights in Seattle.

 ### Things to do

+Seattle is one of the most beautiful and unique cities in the country.
+You will have no shortage of interesting things to do and see if you have some spare time in the city.
+Consider:

+#### Pike Place Market